abusix/xarf/README.md

 python validate.py xarf.schema.json samples/*.json
 ```

-If it validation fails for a sample you can get better error messages by using the concrete schema:
+If it validation fails for a sample you can get better error messages by using the specific schema:

 ```
 python validate.py rpz.schema.json samples/rpz_sample.json